-According to experts and experts, only this “option” will ensure a sustainable transport link between Sakhalin and the mainland.
-This is an important socio-economic and geopolitical task.
-Its relevance is determined by three main reasons.
+According to specialists and experts, only this "option" will provide a stable transport link between Sakhalin and the mainland.
+This is an important socio-economic and geopolitical challenge.
+There are three main reasons for its relevance.

 This, as already mentioned, the practical exhaustion of the technical capabilities of the Vanino - Kholmsk ferry.
 The Railway Transport Design Institute GIPROTRANS-TEI, a branch of the Russian Railways OJSC, has already developed the “Justification of Investments in the Construction of the Mainland Railway Line.
 Sakhalin with a tunnel (bridge) crossing through the Nevelsky Strait and the development (modernization) of the railway network on.
 Sakhalin.
 The implementation of this project is foreseen in the strategies of socio-economic development of the Far East and the Baikal region for the period up to 2025 and the development of railway transport in the Russian Federation up to 2030.
 The Railway Transport subprogramme of the Federal Target Program for the Development of the Transport System of the Russian Federation (2010 – 2015 years) provides for the start of financing of project work in 2015.
 The project implementation period is from 2015 to 2030.

 The second significant factor is the acceleration of the social and economic development of the island and the high investment activity in the Sakhalin Region, which is rapidly becoming the largest oil and gas producing region in Russia and Northeast Asia, with leading foreign corporations with their capital and technology.